sapiencexyz/plugin-sapience/README.md

-# MCP Plugin for ElizaOS
+# ElizaOS Plugin for Sapience

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-blue.svg)](https://conventionalcommits.org)

-This plugin integrates the Model Context Protocol (MCP) with ElizaOS, allowing agents to connect to multiple MCP servers and use their resources, prompts, and tools.

-## 🔍 What is MCP?

-The [Model Context Protocol](https://modelcontextprotocol.io) (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
-It provides a standardized way to connect LLMs with the context they need.

-This plugin allows your ElizaOS agents to access multiple MCP servers simultaneously, each providing different capabilities:

-- **Resources**: Context and data for the agent to reference
-- **Tools**: Functions for the agent to execute
+This plugin for ElizaOS provides seamless integration with the Sapience API, allowing your agent to leverage its powerful tools and resources.

 ## 📦 Installation